1993 Azerbaijani coup d'état: Rebellion

-On June 4, 1993, a contingent of troops sent by Elchibey's government to deal with Huseynov in Ganja were repelled.
+On June 4, 1993, a contingent of troops sent by Elchibey's government to deal with Huseynov in Ganja was repelled.
 Following this affront, Huseynov's militia, armed with materiel left by the Russian 104th Airborne Division, began a "march on Baku" to confront the government.

 Immediately afterwards, dozens of Elchibey government officials resigned, and protests erupted demanding a change of government.
 Faced with strengthening opposition and looking for allies, Elchibey turned to Heydar Aliyev, former Azerbaijani KGB head and chairman of the Nakhchivan Supreme Assembly.
 Backed by Elchibey, Aliyev mounted a successful bid to become speaker of parliament on June 15.

 On June 18, as Huseynov's militia neared the capital of Baku, Elchibey fled to his home in Nakhchivan.
 Order continued to deteriorate when an associate of Huseynov, Talysh nationalist Alikram Hummatov began another rebellion proclaiming an autonomous republic in the Lankaran region.

 In the absence of the elected president, on June 24, Speaker Aliyev was granted special powers by the parliament.
 The following day, Huseynov was appointed Prime Minister, and the political situation began to stabilize.

 A referendum held on August 29 formally removed Elchibey from power, enabling Aliyev to be elected constitutional president in the elections held days later.